Editorial note: This is an update of a post that originally ran in April, 2019.

 What makes an “incident?”

-Incident management (IM) refers to the collective processes that help detect, identify, troubleshoot, and resolve such incidents.
-Strongly influenced by the IT Infrastructure Library (ITIL) by the British government in the 1980s, IM has evolved over the years to include many frameworks and approaches.
-They all share a common goal, however: giving stakeholders the tools they need to get misbehaving customer-impacting systems up and running again ASAP, while also making those systems more robust and reliable.
+Incident response refers to the collective processes that help detect, identify, troubleshoot, and resolve such incidents.
+Strongly influenced by the IT Infrastructure Library (ITIL) by the British government in the 1980s, incident response has evolved over the years to include many frameworks and approaches.
+They all share a common goal, however: giving stakeholders the tools they need to get misbehaving systems up and running again ASAP, while also making those systems more robust and reliable.

-But despite its long history, IM is still shrouded in myths and hobbled by misperceptions that prevent companies from resolving incidents as quickly and effectively as they could—and perhaps more importantly, from learning how to reduce the occurrence of incidents.
+But despite its long history, incident response is still shrouded in myths and hobbled by misperceptions that prevent companies from resolving incidents as quickly and effectively as they could—and perhaps more importantly, from learning how to reduce the occurrence of incidents.

-That’s why we asked incident management experts at New Relic and around the industry to identify common IM myths and mistakes, and share their insights on best practices for optimal incident management.
+That’s why we asked incident response experts at New Relic and around the industry to identify common incident response myths and mistakes, and share their insights on best practices for optimal incident response.

 Myth #1: Speed is everything